pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 **Days 1-30: Listen and audit.** Start with your people, not your process.
 Run an anonymous survey — not about AI satisfaction, but about growth.
 Ask: *Do you feel you're developing new skills?
 Do you understand the AI strategy?
 Do you see a career path here?*

-When we ran our eNPS survey, the results surprised us.
-Engineers weren't resistant to AI — they were worried the strategy was blind.
-That feedback reshaped everything that followed.
-If I'd skipped it and gone straight to process changes, I'd have been solving for the wrong problem.
+I almost skipped this and went straight to process changes.
+The eNPS survey I described earlier is what stopped me — without it, I'd have been solving for the wrong problem.

 Then map your team against your levels framework.
 For each person, answer two questions: Where are they today?
 Where would they be if AI didn't exist?
 The gap tells you how much AI has accelerated output versus development.